joshpensky/react-native-ax-chart/README.md

 - **Content direction:** You _cannot_ specify the direction of the content in the chart

+Pull requests are welcome! 🤗

 ## Usage

+For more information on all of the props, check out [the official `AXChartDescriptor` documentation](https://developer.apple.com/documentation/accessibility/axchartdescriptor).

 ```tsx
 import { AXChart, AXChartDescriptor } from 'react-native-ax-chart';